CESARDELATORRE/playwright-mcp-demo/readme.md

 You can also follow this: https://playwright.dev/docs/intro

-# Using "plain" Playwright without using its MCP server

-**Note:**
+**Important note:**

-**The Playwrigth MCP server is for agent-driven browser automation, not running Playwright Test specs.
-Use the Playwright CLI or Playwright VS Code extension for running the tests.**
+**For simply running Playwright Test specs, you just use the Playwright CLI or Playwright VS Code extension for running those tests.
+In addition to that, you can also use the Playwrigth MCP server for agent-driven browser automation using GitHub CoPilot.
+**

-For instance, for running a test you can do it with the CLI like the following:
+For instance, for just simply running a test you can do it with the CLI like the following:

 ```
 npx playwright test e2e/microsoft-site-tests.spec.ts --project='Microsoft Edge' --reporter=line